 The first important point is to always look your best, always be professional and always be positive about the work you are doing while you are on assignment.
 If you do this, you are heading in the right direction to being successful.

 When working for JK they require you to be punctual, reliable and to work to the best of your ability.
-If you fail in a role while doing all of these things then JK has put you in the wrong role!
+If you do not succeeed in a role while doing all of these things then we will work with you to find something more suitable.

 You should turn off your mobile phone and only check your messages during your breaks.
 You need to be able to give your full attention to your role.
 For emergencies, you should give your emergency contact numbers to JK so they can contact you at your assignment for any pressing situations or emergencies.